 By Helenor Gilmour, Director of Insight, Beano Brain

-If you'd like help to define your brands' role on a global stage, please get in touch and use our brain.
+If you'd like to know more please get in touch and use our brain.
 We're here to help.